mehmetkadriumay/osduonrp/docs/docs/install.md

   D ---->|No| F[Installed!];
 ```

-- Currently CI Butler only supports minikube with Docker and deploying to Docker-Desktop's built-in kubernetes.
+- Currently CI Butler only supports minikube with Docker, deploying to Docker-Desktop's built-in kubernetes and deploying to MicroK8s.
+[MicroK8s](https://microk8s.io/) support should be considered highly experimental and has only been tested with Ubuntu but probably should work on other operating systems.
 - Both are easy to use options and use the same basic commands to install, use and delete.
 - Using Kubernetes in Docker Desktop sometimes performs a little better since you have one less level of virtualization.